Turks in Ukraine: 2022 Russian invasion of Ukraine

 Upon the 2022 Russian invasion of Ukraine, nearly 9,000 Turks with Turkish citizenship were reported to have evacuated the country by 3rd March, having arrived in Turkey with Turkish Airlines flights from Warsaw and Bucharest.

 On February 25, 2022, the Ministry of Foreign Affairs of Northern Cyprus strongly recommended all Turkish Cypriot citizens to leave Ukraine.
 Assistance was provided at the TRNC Representative Office in Budapest.

 On March 17, 2022, the Turkish Foreign Minister, Mevlüt Çavuşoğlu, announced that Turkey had evacuated 15,196 Turkish citizens since the start of the war.
 Among them were Meskhetian Turks who had already acquired Turkish citizenship, having previously settled in the Üzümlü district of Erzincan in 2015 due to the 2014 Annexation of Crimea by the Russian Federation.
 Some of these Meskhetian Turks from Erzincan had later returned to Ukraine; thus, the 2022 evacuation back to Turkey has meant that "some of them have seen three deportations in their lifetime."

 Notable people

+It is known that the territories of modern Southern Ukraine were part of the Ottoman Empire.
+Sultans of the Ottoman Empire, Selim II and Meghmed IV, were half Ukrainians.
+Because their mothers were Ukrainian.